CrumpledGlitch/Christmas-NFTree/README.md

 # Christmas-NFTree
-Mint an NFT, watch the tree, own that clip.
+Mint an NFT, watch the tree.